Progress update – 24 October

-The National Forest Status Scheme opened on the 23 June.
-The scheme enables exemplary woodlands to join the National Forest for Wales network.
+The National Forest Status Scheme opened on the 23 June and enables exemplary woodlands to join the National Forest for Wales network.

 Becoming part of the National Forest for Wales is all about being part of something unique for the people of Wales.
 Having National Forest for Wales status allows exemplary woodlands to be recognised, to become part of something nationwide and provide opportunities to connect woodlands in lots of different ways.